-The Annual Report/Form 10-K/Notice & Proxy Statement Wrap is available at: http://ir.federalrealty.com/phoenix.zhtml?c=84166&p=proxy
+The Annual Report/Form 10-K/Notice & Proxy Statement is available at: http://ir.federalrealty.com/phoenix.zhtml?c=84166&p=proxy

-Y Please detach along perforated line and mail in the envelope provided IF you are not voting via telephone or the Internet.
+$\downarrow$ Please detach along perforated line and mail in the envelope provided IF you are not voting via telephone or the Internet. $\downarrow$

-THIS PROBY WHEN PROPERLY EXECUTED WILL BE VOTED AS DIRECTED BY THE UNDERSIONED SHAREHOLDER.
-IF NO DIRECTION IS GIVEN THIS PROBY WILL BE VOTED "FOR" ALL NOMINEES IN PROPOSAL 1.
-"FOR" PROPOSALS 2 AND 3 AND THE PRODUCE WILL VOTE IN THEIR SOLE JUGGMENT UPON ANY OTHER MATTERS PROPERLY COMING BEFORE THE MEETING OR ANY POSTPONEMENT OR ADJOURNMENT THEREOF.
+AND THE PROXIES WILL VOTE IN THEIR SOLE JUDGMENT NDERSIGNED SHAREHOLDER.
+IF NO DIRECTION IS GIVEN, THIS PROXY WILL BE VOTED "FOR" ALL NOMINEES IN I UPON ANY OTHER MATTERS PROPERLY COMING BEFORE THE MEETING OR ANY POSTPONEMENT OR ADJOURNM IE ENCLOSED ENVELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK ENT THER EOF.

-PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE X 1.
-To elect the following Trustees as set forth in the accompanying Proxy Statement: ELECTRONIC ACCESS TO FUTURE DOCUMENTS If you would like to receive future shareholder communications over the Internet Jon E. Bortz exclusively, and no longer receive any material by mail please visit http://www.astfinancial.com.
-Click on Shareholder Account Access to enroll.
-Please David W. Faeder nter your account number and tax identification number to log in, then select Receive Elizabeth I. Holland Company Mailings via E-Mail and provide your e-mail address.
-Gail P. Steinel Donald C. Wood 2.
-To hold an advisory vote approving the compensation of our named FOR AGAINST ABSTAN executive officers.
-To ratify the appointment of Grant Thornton LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018.
-To consider and act upon any other matters properly coming before the meeting or any postponement or adjournment thereof.
+1. To elect the following Trustees as set forth in the accompanying Proxy Statement:

+FOR AGAINST ABSTAI

+Jon E. Bortz

+David W. Faeder

+Elizabeth I. Holland

+Mark S. Ordan

+Gail P. Steinel

+Warren M. Thompson

+Joseph S. Vassalluzzo

+Donald C. Wood

+To hold an advisory vote approving the compensation of our named executive officers.
+FOR AGAINST

+FOR AGAINST ABSTAI

+3. To ratify the appointment of Grant Thornton LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019.

 To change the address on your account, please check the box at right and indicate your new address in the address space above.
 Please note that changes to the registered name(s) on the account may not be submitted via this method.
-Signature of Shareholder Date: Note: Please sign exactly as your name or names appear on this Proxy.
-When shares are held jointy, each holder should sign.
-When signing as executor, administrator, attorney, trustee or guardian, please give full 1856 as such.
-If the signer is a partnership, please sign in partnership and perind perind, perind perind.
+4. To consider and act upon any other matters properly coming before the meeting or any postponement or adjournment thereof.